 In bookkeeping, a contra asset account is an asset account in which the balance of the account will either be a zero or a credit (negative) balance.
 Such an account offsets the balance in the respective asset account that it is paired with on the balance sheet.

 A normal asset account includes a debit balance, while a contra asset account includes a credit balance.
 Therefore, a contra asset can be regarded as a negative asset account.
 Offsetting the asset account with its respective contra asset account shows the net balance of that asset.

 Examples of Contra Assets

 Common examples of contra assets include:

-Reasons to Show Contra Asset Accounts on the Balance Sheet
+Reasons to Show Contra Accounts on the Balance Sheet

 By reporting contra asset accounts on the balance sheet, users of financial statements can learn more about the company.
 For example, if a company just reported equipment at its net amount, users would not be able to observe the purchase price, the amount of depreciation attributed to that equipment, and the remaining useful life.
 Contra asset accounts allow users to see how much of an asset was written off, its remaining useful life, and the value of the asset.

 Now let’s focus our attention on the two most common contra assets – accumulated depreciation and allowance for doubtful accounts.